UK Biodiversity Indicators 2020. Indicator D1c – Status of pollinating insects 2020

-These documents support response indicator: D1c.
-Pollinators.
-The documents include a fiche, datasheet and technical background document.
+These documents support indicator D1c – Status of pollinating insects.
+The documents include a datasheet and technical background document.

-This indicator illustrates changes in pollinator distribution (bees and hoverflies) in the UK.
-The indicator is based on 365 species of pollinator (137 species of bee and 228 species of hoverfly), and measures change in the number of 1km grid squares across the UK in which they were recorded in any given year – this is referred to as the ‘occupancy index’.
+This indicator indicates changes in pollinator distribution (bees and hoverflies) in the UK.
+The indicator is based on 377 species (148 species of bee and 229 species of hoverfly), and measures change in the number of 1km grid squares across the UK in which they were recorded in any given year: this is referred to as the ‘occupancy index’.
 Many insect species are involved in pollination but bees and hoverflies are known to be important and are presented here as an indicator of overall pollinator trend.

 Resource type Publication